Home Warranty Plumbing Coverage: What's Included & What's Not

 Watch for Coverage Caps

-Many home warranties cap plumbing coverage between $1,000 and $2,500 per incident.
-If a major sewer line repair costs $4,000+, you could still be on the hook for thousands out-of-pocket.
+Many 2026 home warranties cap plumbing repairs between $500 and $5,000 per term, and most have an aggregate annual limit across all trades.
+If a major sewer line repair costs $6,000+, you could still owe thousands out-of-pocket.
 Always read the fine print before purchasing a plan.

 Builder's Warranty